Kiflice sa sirom (cottage cheese crescent rolls)

 STEP 3: Cut the ham into small pieces.

-In a small bowl mix together the cottage cheese, eggs and salt.
+In a small bowl, mix together the cottage cheese, eggs and salt.
 You can add another seasoning to your taste, like black pepper or parsley.

-FORM THE ROLLS (KIFLICE)
+FORM THE CHEESE ROLLS

 Now roll each piece of the dough from the wider part to form a crescent roll.